Contraception Clinic

 - Review of bleeding changes or other concerns

-An intrauterine device, or IUD, is a small contraceptive device inserted into the uterus by a trained doctor.
-IUDs may be hormonal or non-hormonal.
+An intrauterine device (IUD) is a small contraceptive device inserted into the uterus by a trained doctor.
+IUDs may be hormonal or copper (non-hormonal).

-Shire Family Medical has a dedicated IUD service for patients considering IUD insertion, removal or replacement.
-This includes discussion of hormonal IUDs and copper IUDs, where clinically appropriate.
+Shire Family Medical has a dedicated IUD service for patients considering IUD insertion, removal or replacement, with discussion of both hormonal and copper IUD options where clinically appropriate.

-- Your current contraception no longer suits you
+- Your current method no longer suits your lifestyle

 - You prefer non-hormonal contraception